Human Trafficking Statement

 Our Supply Chains

-We have a global supply chain of materials, 70% of which are sourced from within the UK, 25% from the rest of Europe, and 5% from China.
+We have a global supply chain of materials, around 70% of which are sourced from within the UK, with 25% from the rest of Europe and 5% from China.

-We are committed to working only with highly reputable suppliers, each of whom needs to satisfactorily complete our Supplier Assessment Process (available on our Supplier Extranet) before they can be appointed.
-This is to ensure that their due diligence and ethical practices are aligned with our own Ethical Purchasing Policy (this is also available on our Supplier Extranet).
+We are committed to working only with highly reputable suppliers, each of whom needs to satisfactorily complete our Supplier Assessment Process before they can be appointed, to ensure that their due diligence and ethical practices are aligned with our own Ethical Purchasing Policy.

 The relationships we enjoy with our suppliers are well established and long lasting.
 For the recruitment of temporary agency workers we use one main local recruitment consultancy, which has undergone a rigorous assessment of due diligence and ethical practices.